Overcoming the Challenges of Zoo Photography

 King Penguin from ABQ Bio Park in Albuquerque New Mexico

-Zootography is a type of photography that focuses on capturing images of animals in captivity, including zoos, wildlife parks, refuges, or any location where animals are not free roaming.
-The goal of zootography is to capture these animals in beautiful, naturalistic settings, even though they may be far from their natural habitat.
+Zootography involves photographing captive animals in zoos, wildlife parks, refuges, or any location where animals are not free to roam.
+The main aim is to capture stunning, natural-looking images of these animals, even if they live far from their natural habitat.

 Best Time For Zoo Photography